Samsung/tizen-docs/docs/application/design/wearable/structure.md

 -   **Notifications**

-    Notifications inform users of your app’s events in a quick and glanceable way.
-Users can receive notifications to stay updated even when they aren’t directly interacting with the Gear.
+    Notifications inform users of your app's events in a quick and glanceable way.
+Users can receive notifications to stay updated even when they aren't directly interacting with the Gear.
 They access notifications by swiping to the right or rotating the bezel to the left.
-You can customize elements of notifications to match your app’s content.
+You can customize elements of notifications to match your app's content.

 -   **Quick panel**